Florida’s Carjacking Laws

 - False identification – A carjacking is generally very quick in nature, sometimes lasting less than a minute.
 This is a very limited amount of time for a victim to adequately see the perpetrator.
 For this reason, false identification is a common defense in carjacking cases.

-- Consent – If you were actually given consent to operate the vehicle from an owner or custodian, then the intention element of the crime is not met and your attorney may defend the state’s assertion of your guilt.
+- Consent – If you were actually given consent to operate the vehicle from an owner or custodian, then the intention element of the crime is not met and your lawyer may defend the state’s assertion of your guilt.

 Carjacking is a serious crime and a conviction can result in significant jail time, along with other lifelong implications.
-It is important that you contact an experienced criminal law attorney to secure an aggressive and knowledgeable defense.
+It is important that you contact an experienced criminal law lawyer to secure an aggressive and knowledgeable defense.
 The office of Ratzan & Faccidomo is ready and able to provide the representation you need.
 Contact the office at (305) 330-3905 for a free and confidential consultation in Miami.